 Hitachi C10FCE2 is a perfect blend of budget vs performance, and with a decent range of miter stops.
 Lightweight compound saw that cuts accurately, and is perfect for jobs where you don’t need the size of a 12″ saw.

 Hitachi C10FCE2 10-Inch – Economical & Best Compound Miter Saw for Beginners

-If you’ve been looking for a miter saw to add to your workshop, you might think you’ve gone in over your head.
-There are so many options to think about, and so many models with slightly different variations on each of these.
+If you’ve been looking for a miter saw to add to your workshop, you might be overwhelmed with information.
+There are so many options and so many models of miter saws with slightly different variations on each of these.
 Should you get a compound saw?
 Should it be single or dual?
 Do you need a sliding saw?
 Does it need to be portable?
 How about vertical capacity?
 What type of material will you use?

 Although you might be tempted to go overboard with your first saw purchase – after all, there’s probably some time that you’ll need all the extra functionality – the basic workshop doesn’t need much more than a compound miter saw.
 Table saws are preferred for large pieces of lumber, but for trim work, frame-making, crown molding, furniture legs and supports, a compound miter saw will do everything you need.